gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-#### EE route_setting
+#### EE `route_setting`

-It's very hard to extend this by the EE module, and this is simply storing
+It's very hard to extend this in an EE module, and this is simply storing
 some meta-data for a particular route.
 Given that, we could simply leave the
 EE `route_setting` in CE as it won't hurt and we are just not going to use
 those meta-data in CE.

-We could revisit this policy when we're using `route_setting` more and if
+We could revisit this policy when we're using `route_setting` more and whether
-we might really need to extend it from EE.
-For now we're not using it so much.
+or not we really need to extend it from EE.
+For now we're not using it much.

-#### Utilizing class methods for setting up EE specific data
+#### Utilizing class methods for setting up EE-specific data

-Sometimes we need to use different arguments for a particular API route, and
+Sometimes we need to use different arguments for a particular API route, and we
-we can't easily extend it with EE module because Grape has different context
+can't easily extend it with an EE module because Grape has different context in
-in different blocks.
-In order to overcome this, we could just use class
+different blocks.
+In order to overcome this, we could use class methods from the
-methods from the API class.
+API class.

 For example, in one place we need to pass an extra argument to
-`at_least_one_of` so that the API could consider an EE only argument as the
+`at_least_one_of` so that the API could consider an EE-only argument as the
 least argument.
 This is not quite beautiful but it's working:

 ``` ruby